magento-mpi/magento2/app/code/Magento/GiftCard/README.md

-Magento_GiftCard module introduce new product type in the Magento application named GiftCard Product.
+Magento_GiftCard module introduces new product type in the Magento application called GiftCard Product.
-This module is designed to extend existing functionality of Magento_Catalog module adding new product type.
+This module extends existing functionality of Magento_Catalog module by adding new product type.

+This product option enables store owner to offers gift cards in Virtual, Physical, or Combination format.
+When a gift card is ordered, a unique code is generated that is emailed to a customer for virtual gift cards, or exported for printing to physical gift cards.
+This unique number can only be redeemed by one customer.